DimejiOladepo/Financial-Loan-Project/README.md

 The models were also compared.

-The data that was used for training and testing the models were transformed and manipulatedto wrangle the data correctly and was exported to SuperQuery and subsequently extracted.were transformations and manipulations to wrangle the data correctly.
+The data that was used for training and testing the models were transformed and manipulated to wrangle the data correctly and was exported to SuperQuery and subsequently extracted where pre-processing and EDA was performed.

-The data and target variable gotten after which models were built.
+The features and Target were derived after which models were built.

 The classification is whether or not a loan will be defaulted on (1) or not (0).